andrew/ultimate-awesome/README.md

 - [ranger-awesome](https://github.com/cibinmathew/ranger-awesome) - Awesome list of ranger tools.
 - [awesome-go](https://github.com/Cori1109/awesome-go) - A curated list of awesome Go frameworks, libraries and software.
 - [fucking-awesome-guidelines](https://github.com/Correia-jpv/fucking-awesome-guidelines) - A curated list of high quality coding style conventions and standards.
 With repository stars⭐ and forks🍴.
-- [fucking-Best-websites-a-programmer-should-visit](https://github.com/Correia-jpv/fucking-Best-websites-a-programmer-should-visit) - 🔗 Some useful websites for programmers.
-With repository stars⭐ and forks🍴.
 - [awesome-mobile-solana-apps](https://github.com/creativedrewy/awesome-mobile-solana-apps) - A community-curated list of all the amazing mobile apps & games built on Solana!.
 - [awesome-eos](https://github.com/cryptopeng/awesome-eos) - Eos blockchain develop information.
 - [awesome-z-machine](https://github.com/cschweda/awesome-z-machine) - The Z-machine is a virtual machine that was developed by Joel Berez and Marc Blank in 1979 and used by Infocom for its text adventure games.
 Infocom compiled game code to files containing Z-machine instructions (called story files or Z-code files) and could therefore port its text adventures to a new platform simply by writing a Z-machine implementation for that platform.
 With the large number of incompatible home computer systems in use at the time, this was an important advantage over using native code or developing a compiler for each system.
 This tiny archive attempts to collect key z-machine documents.